Share this post on:

 Characteristics:

-• Like structure.
+• You like structure.

-• Like to make plans.
+• You like to make plans.

 FJs, who extravert Feelings, are the most empathetic types.
 More than the other types, they tend to project inwardly into themselves other people’s values, standards, and concerns.